Clysma: Ecclesiastical history

 The diocese of Clysma was a suffragan of the Archdiocese of Leontopolis.
-Jacob was bishop of Clysma before 347, Titus/Paul was bishop in 347, and Poimen was bishop from 458-459.
+Jacob was bishop of Clysma before 347, Titus/Paul was bishop in 347, and Poimen was bishop from 458 to 459.
 Stephen, Bishop of Clysma, attended the Second Council of Constantinople in 553.
 The Roman Catholic Church nominally revived Clysma as a titular see, and has had the following incumbents: